 Refinance your mortgage

-If you’re in a position where you need to access some of the equity in your home, refinancing your mortgage can be a good option.
+If you’re in a position where you need to access some of the equity in your home, refinancing your mortgage can be a good option with much less risk if you have an unencumbered mortgage.
 By refinancing, you can get a lower interest rate or longer term, helping you save money.
 Refinancing your mortgage gives you access to cash if you need it.

 When you refinance your mortgage, you replace your current mortgage with a new one.
 In this situation, your lender uses the new mortgage to pay off the old one, leaving you with just one loan and one monthly payment.